-This broccoli dip, also known as broccomole, is a healthy low calorie dip that tastes just like guacamole!
-It makes for a perfect snack or appetizer and is SCD, Paleo, Whole30, gluten free, grain free, dairy free, and soy free.
+This healthy broccoli dip, also known as broccomole, is a low calorie snack or appetizer that tastes just like guacamole! this dip recipe is SCD, Paleo, Whole30, gluten free, grain free, dairy free, and soy free.

 Health Benefits of Broccoli

 The health benefits of this super food are waaaaay too numerous for me to list here, so I’ll just give you a quick sampling.